Gonzalo, Duke of Aquitaine: Life

 Gonzalo died of leukemia at Lausanne on 27 May 2000.
 He is buried in the Chapel of Saint Sebastian in the church of the Descalzas Reales in Madrid.

 Rank and titles

-Although noble, Gonzalo's mother was not of royal descent.
-Gonzalo's father signed a renunciation (derenounced in 1949) to the Spanish throne prior to the marriage, and thus Gonzalo and his brother were not in the line of succession to the Spanish throne in accordance with the Pragmatic Sanction of 1776.
-In Spain, Gonzalo was generally addressed as Don Gonzalo de Borbón y Dampierre.

-Gonzalo was considered a French prince with the style His Royal Highness by those legitimists who believed that his grandfather Alfonso XIII was also the heir to the French throne.
-After his grandfather's death and the accession of his father Jaime in 1941, Gonzalo was regarded as second in the legitimist line of succession to the French throne for many years until the birth of his nephews in 1972 and 1974 respectively.
-Following his brother's death in 1989 and the ascension of his younger nephew, Louis Alphonse, (the older brother having died in a car crash in 5 years earlier), Gonzalo became heir presumptive to the throne per legitimist reckoning and would remain so until his death in 2000.

-The internal family conflict over Gonzalo's rank and title continued throughout his life.
 In 1972, his uncle the Count of Barcelona invited him to the wedding of his daughter Margarita; the invitation did not recognise the royal rank of Gonzalo who wrote a letter of protest to his uncle.

 On 8 March 1972, Jaime named Gonzalo a knight of the Order of the Holy Spirit and of the Order of Saint Michael; the declarative letters patent were dated 21 September 1972.
 Also on 21 September 1972, Jaime gave Gonzalo the title duc d'Aquitaine (Duke of Aquitaine).
-He was given the Grand Cross of the Order of Saints Maurice and Lazarus by Prince Vittorio Emanuele of Savoy; the document of investiture referred to him as "Duke of Aquitaine".